chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 I thought you could lead them, Scar.
 But trusting you was a mistake.
 Someone told me: you can either run from your mistakes, or learn from them.
 ```

-After this, `Scar raises two statements, both of which Simba refutes as false,` just like how Raifiki had done to Simba earlier.
+In the original story, Simba raised two statements, to which Raifiki refutes both to be false:

 ```screenplay
 SIMBA